Infante Gabriel of Spain: Biography

 At the birth of his last child, Infante Charles, he and his wife were in residence at Gabriel's Casita del Infante at El Escorial.
-While there, Gabriel caught smallpox and died, aged only 36.
-His wife succumbed to the illness also and died, aged just 19, on 2 November; Infante Carlos died himself a week after his mother.
+While there, Gabriel caught smallpox and died at 36.
+His wife succumbed to the illness also and died, aged the following week at just 19, on 2 November; Infante Carlos died himself a week after his mother.

 The three were all buried at the El Escorial complex.
-Gabriel's death affected his father who soon also died.
+Gabriel's death deeply affected his father, who died three weeks later.